Xylemeister/Accelither/planning/GDD.md

 - **Network Play**:
   - Competitive survival, can eliminate other players
 - **Server Architecture**: (Need to figure out)
-  - Will we go straight from fpga to game input or through the sever first?
+  - We will go through the sever first before sending info to game
-  - P2P or client-server?
+  - fpga->client->server->client where all processing and game logic is done on the server
-  - How will we connect and interact?
+  - Connecting over udp from server to multiple client concurrently
 - **Matchmaking and Lobbies**:
   - How do we join a game instance?
   - Is there one concurrent room?